Residual eccentricity of inspiralling orbits at the gravitational-wave detection threshold: Accurate estimates using post-Newtonian theory: Numerical evolutions and the final eccentricity

 We add these terms directly to Eqs.\ (\ref{eq:dexdtheta}), without worrying about ``PN cross term" contributions at this order, and carry out various numerical integrations.
 A typical result is plotted in Fig.\ \ref{fig:55PN}, showing the fractional difference $e_f(5.5PN)/e_f(4.5PN) -1$ for $e_i = 0.999$ and $x_i = 1000$ as a function of $x_f$.
 The effect is less than one percent over a wide range of $x_f$, reaching 10 percent only for very massive sources entering the LIGO/Virgo band in a highly relativistic regime, $x_f \sim 8$ ($m \sim 300 M_\odot$).

 Another way to explore the behavior of the PN approximation is to examine the values of $e_f$ as a function of the post-Newtonian order of the equations of evolution (\ref{eq:dexdtheta}).
 At the lowest 2.5PN order, our numerical results for $e_f$ as a function of $x_f$ are in close agreement with those obtained from the Peters-Mathews map, Eq. (\ref{eq:PM}).
 In Fig.\ \ref{fig:PNconvergence} we plot our numerical results for $e_f$ normalized by the values from the PM formula, when the various PN corrections are added one by one to the system of equations.
 The initial conditions in all the examples are $e_i = 0.999$ and $x_i = 250$; the final values of $x$ range from $8$ to $24$.
 The first conclusion is that in all cases, the results seem to ``converge", in the sense of behaving ``nicely'' as PN orders are added.
 Needless to say, demonstrating actual convergence is essentially impossible.
 The other notable feature is that the first PN corrections to the leading terms, i.e.\ the 3.5PN corrections, have the effect of increasing the value of $e_f$ relative to the PM value.
 This is because of the relative negative sign between the 2.5PN and the 3.5PN terms in Eqs.\ (\ref{eq:dexdtheta}).
-In fact, for the most relativistic case of $x_f = 8$ the 3.5PN terms actually {\em dominate} the 2.5PN terms, leading to singular behavior that produces an $e_f$ over 40 times larger than the PM value!
-Despite this, the 4PN tail term, the 4.5PN term and the 5.5PN term mitigate this behavior, leading to a well-behaved sequence of values for $e_f$, even in this relativistic regime.
+In fact, for the most relativistic case of $x_f = 8$ the 3.5PN terms actually {\em dominate} the 2.5PN terms when $x$ reaches about $8.5$, leading to a {\rm growing} eccentricity, eventually producing a final eccentricity 42 times larger than the PM value!
+Adding the 4PN tail term, the 4.5PN term and the 5.5PN term mitigates this behavior, leading to a well-behaved sequence of values for $e_f$, even in the very relativistic regime.
 In all cases the PN-corrected values for $e_f$ are {\em smaller} than the Peters-Mathews values.
 In the next subsection we search for an analytic extension of the PM formula that accurately encapsulates these post-Newtonian corrections.